itdxer/neupy/site/2015/09/20/discrete_hopfield_network.rst

 Let's think about the result.
 We sum up all information from the weights where each value can be any integer with an absolute value equal or smaller than the number of patterns inside the network.
-It's clear that total sum value for :math:`s_i` not necessary equal to -1 or 1, so we must make additional operations that make bipolar vector from the vector :math:`s`.
+It's clear that total sum value for :math:`s_i` not necessary equal to -1 or 1, so we have to make additional operations that make bipolar vector from the vector :math:`s`.

 Let's think about this product operation.
 What does it actualy do?